tonyb760/AirBnB_clone_v2/README.md

 <img src="https://s3.amazonaws.com/intranet-projects-files/concepts/74/hbnb_step2.png" width="1200" height="280">

 This repository contains the initial stage of a student project to build a clone of the AirBnB website.
 This stage implements a backend interface, or console, to manage program data.
 Console commands allow the user to create, update, and destroy objects, as well as manage file storage.
-Using a system of JSON serialization/deserialization, storage is persistent between sessions.
+Using a system of JSON serialization/deserialization, storage is persistent between sessions

 ---